tranvex/4883-PT-Helal/Assignments/A04 - Easy Breezy/P11044 - Searching for Nessy/README.md

 ### Instructions

-- This project was compiled using C++ 17
+- This project was compiled using Python 3